▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 Chemo-leak rescue, equine swelling (FDA Domoso), the Pennsaid delivery base — real, used daily

-Four unusual properties explain both why people reach for DMSO and why it gets used in hospitals and barns alike:
+Four unusual properties explain both why people reach for DMSO and why it gets used in hospitals, barns, and Eastern European pharmacies alike:

 Soaks Through Skin